 In the unlikely event that you encounter any issues or have any concerns, please contact your faculty Student Life team via this form.

 I am a new undergraduate student.
 Is it compulsory for me to participate in the program?

 Students have been telling us that they want to find ways to connect with others and learn from a student who has done this before them.
 The Melbourne Peer Mentor Program is a great way for you to connect and the Program has been set up with students in mind.
 Your participation is expected and we hope you make the most of this opportunity!

 How do I become a peer mentor?

-Peer Mentors are recruited twice a year before the start of each semester.
-Check our ‘Apply to become a peer mentor’ page monthly for further recruitment updates.
+Peer mentors are recruited twice a year, before the start of each semester.
+Check our ‘Apply to become a peer mentor’ page regularly for further recruitment updates.

 Who can I contact if I have further questions?